rvab/repo-listing-app/README.md

 ## Cloning the repo

-Run `git clone https://github.com/rvab/repo-listing-app.git` to clone the repo your local.
+Run `git clone https://github.com/rvab/repo-listing-app.git` to clone the repo to your local machine.

 ##  Install the packages